Let’s Talk Investing

 There are many others and it just takes a google search to find them.

-I would recommend having a TDAmeritrade account or one of those larger companies accounts in addition to something like a Robinhood.
+I would recommend something like a Charles Schwab account or one of those larger companies accounts in addition to something like a Robinhood.
 You might wonder why?
 It’s about research and data.
 You are going to want as much information to make your decisions about your stock purchases as you can.
-TDAmeritrade has the data.
+CharlesSchwab.com has the data.
 They tell you what all the analysts think and break down each stock quite well.
 So while it may look good at one site, check out a few places and do your research.